codecivil/alarm/README.md

 -------------
 - myStrom simple wifi buttons to trigger the alarms (there is no adapted firmware for the plus buttons yet)
 - TP-Link WR1043v2 wireless router, or any other version of you want to build the image by yourself
-- Linux clients for displaying the alarms, Debian bases distributions if you want to install the binary package
+- Linux clients for displaying the alarms, Debian based distributions if you want to install the binary package

 Installation
 ------------